divvungiellatekno/course-HU-2018-2021/2021_Creutz/CreutzV2021.md

 <!-- 2019 was the UN [International Year of Indigenous languages](https://en.iyil2019.org/).
 Our work directly supports the goals of IYIL 2019. -->

-## Requirements of minority language development
+## Characteristics of minority language development

 Typically, minority languages share a number of characteristics: